-In addition to square cylinders, a circular cylinder attached with a deformable splitter plate within a plane channel was put forward as a benchmark VIV case, termed the Turek-Hron benchmark [18].
-It has also been widely adopted to validate FSI methods, for example, by Giannelis and Vio [19].
-The Turek-Hron benchmark was further modified to generate other VIV cases like the research by Sahu et al. [20], where the circular cylinder is mounted onto a spring so that a spring-mass system at Re = 150 is established in addition to the flexible splitter plate.
-By setting slip wall conditions on the side boundaries and increasing the fluid domain size for the Turek-Hron case, Pfister and Marquet [21] analyzed the FSI stability and dynamics for Re = 80.
-Recently, Duan and Wang [22] conducted experiments for rigid and flexible plates of different lengths attached onto a circular cylinder, to reduce the noise generated from the flow induced by the cylinder at Re from $3.83 \times 10^4$ to $9.57 \times 10^4$ .
+In addition to square cylinders, a circular cylinder attached with a deformable splitter plate within a plane channel was put forward as a benchmark VIV case, termed the Turek-Hron benchmark, proposed by Turek and Hron.18 It has also been widely adopted to validate FSI methods, for example, by Giannelis and Vio.19 The Turek-Hron benchmark was further modified to generate other VIV cases.
+For example, in the research by Sahu et al.,20 the circular cylinder was mounted onto a spring so that a spring-mass system at Re = 150 was established in addition to the flexible splitter plate.
+By setting a slip wall condition on the side boundaries and increasing the fluid domain size for the Turek-Hron case, Pfister and Marquet21 analyzed the FSI stability and dynamics for Re = 80.
+Recently, Tatar and Yao22 proposed to place an additional circular cylinder upstream of the benchmark and found that this setup enhances the energy harnessing performance of the flexible splitter plate.
+Duan and Wang23 conducted the experiments for rigid and flexible plates of different lengths attached to a circular cylinder, to reduce the noise generated from the flow induced by the cylinder at Re from 3.83×10^4 to 9.57×10^4 .
+The effects of cylinder rotation on hydrodynamic forces at low Reynolds numbers were also widely investigated.24